MSG: The Warrior Lion Heart

 MSG The Warrior Lion Heart is a 2016 Indian science fantasy adventure film co-directed by criminal religious leader Gurmeet Ram Rahim Singh and his daughter Honeypreet Insan.
 The film starring Singh, one of the directors himself, is a story of a medieval warrior fighting against aliens for the honour of his land.

 The film premiered on 6 October 2016 in Delhi and was released on 7 October 2016 in Hindi, with dubs in Tamil, Telugu, Malayalam and English.
 Singh is credited with work in thirty film departments, including choreography, editing, make-up and hair design, background scoring, and prop design.
 The film has been criticised as a propaganda film by several critics.

+A sequel, Hind Ka Napak Ko Jawab: MSG Lion Heart 2, was released in 2017.

 Synopsis

 The story is about a medieval warrior who fights for the honor of his land and the dignity of the womenfolk.
 The story travels centuries apart as he emerges in another role as a modern Indian equivalent of James Bond, a stylish top secret agent.
-The marauding aliens run amok, as they are hundreds of years ahead in technology.
+The alien invasion seems unstoppable, as the aliens are hundreds of years ahead in technology.
 Lionheart is their only stumbling block in their march to overpower planet Earth.